Ketel Marte Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.68 team ERA that ranks fifth across all league pitching staffs.
+- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.
+- The Braves allow the second-fewest home runs in baseball (52 total, 0.9 per game).

+- Soroka (0-1) pitches for the Braves to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.